 Restructuring Your Website: Many dental offices offer multiple services to their clients.
 For optimal SEO, your website should be structured with dedicated landing pages for each service.
 That could mean unique designs, graphics, videos, text, and other content.
 It also means optimizing your meta and header tags to clarify the purpose of each section, and each webpage, to the fullest possible extent.
 This could require anything from a simple brush-up to a complete redo of your website.

 Converting to Mobile Responsiveness: Desktop-friendly websites are out; mobile-responsive websites are in.
 Google recently started giving preference to websites that are fully functional in mobile browsers.
-Fortunately, most new websites are made with mobile-responsive designs.
+Fortunately, most new best dental websites are made with mobile-responsive designs.
 However, if you operate a well-established dental office with an older website, then you will need to switch to something that works on smartphones and tablets according to established Google requirements.

 Quality Content: “Content is king” is an old SEO adage.
 Years ago, the term “content” mainly applied to articles and images.
 Now, content has a lot more depth.
 Articles, blog posts, infographics, testimonials, videos, animations, surveys, and all kinds of other elements fill out the spectrum of content.
 Build out your website with engaging, quality content, and everything about SEO gets easier.
 Google’s search engine algorithm has been shaped with endless amounts of metadata to favor content that’s deemed to be relevant, unique, and useful.
 Starting a blog is an easy way to generate quality content that can bolster SEO in more ways than one.